 Healthcare providers constantly find themselves faced with new and increasing compliance enforcement threats.
 Subsequently, they have a responsibility to continuously monitor their practices and ensure claims filed to Medicare and other health insurance payers are accurate.

 In order to avoid civil monetary penalties and other fines, healthcare providers need to consider various ways to prevent potential sanctions.
 To begin with, they should conduct systematic self-audits to detect fraudulent claims or errors.
-If an error is discovered, the healthcare provider should investigate the conduct that lead to it, quantify the damages, and consider self-reporting to the Office of Inspector General (OIG).
+If an error is discovered, the healthcare provider should investigate the conduct that leads to it, quantify the damages, and consider self-reporting to the Office of Inspector General (OIG).
 Providers can voluntarily disclose potential fraud with respect to Federal healthcare programs by following the Self-Disclosure Protocol (SDP) issued by the OIG.

 OIG’s Self-Disclosure Protocol

 The OIG has set up the Self-Disclosure Protocol to help healthcare providers identify, disclose and resolve instances of potential fraud that involve federal healthcare programs.
 However, its purpose is not to address mistakes, errors, or negligence.
-Only after providers determine that a fraudulent activity is ongoing within the organization, they need to contact the OIG and follow the Self-Disclosure Protocol instructions carefully.
+Only after providers determine that fraudulent activity is ongoing within the organization, they need to contact the OIG and follow the Self-Disclosure Protocol instructions carefully.

 The Self-Disclosure Protocol for excluded individuals requires: